Ain't No Love (Ain't No Use): Chart performance

-"Ain't No Love (Ain't No Use)" proved to be quite successful on the charts across several continents.
-It made it to the top five in the United Kingdom, where it peaked at number three in its third week at the UK Singles Chart, on 18 April 1993.
+"Ain't No Love (Ain't No Use)" reached top five in the United Kingdom, where it peaked at number three during its third week on the UK Singles Chart, on 18 April 1993.
 The single spent six weeks inside the UK top 10.
-On the UK Dance Singles Chart, it was even more successful, reaching the number one position.
-It was a top-20 hit in Ireland (13) and the Netherlands (18), as well as on the Eurochart Hot 100, where it hit number 11 in May 1993.
-"Ain't No Love (Ain't No Use)" was also a hit in Belgium, where it went to number 47.
-Outside Europe, it charted in Australia and Israel, peaking at number 11 and 23.
-The single earned a silver record in the UK, after 200,000 units were sold there.
+On both the Music Week Dance Singles chart and Record Mirror Club Chart, it was even more successful, reaching the number one position.
+It was a top-20 hit in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number 11 in May 1993.
+"Ain't No Love (Ain't No Use)" was also a hit in Belgium, where it reached number 47.
+Outside Europe, it charted in Australia, peaking at number 11.
+The single earned a silver record in the UK, after 200,000 units were shipped there.